arsalan0c/dafny-programs/verification.md

 ### Semantics
 It is inductively defined in terms of weakest preconditions, on the structure of basic statements. <br />
 `wp[S, Q]`: weakest precondition of S w.r.t Q, where S is a statement and Q is a condition on the post-state of S. Q is satisfied if the execution of S terminates.
 Weakest preconditions express what must hold in the pre-state of S in order for Q to be satisfied.
+They reduce the problem of verifying a Hoare triple into proving a first-order formula.

 #### Simple Statements
 - `wp[xs := EE;, Q] = Q[EE/xs]`  (Q is established if what Q says about xs holds for EE in pre-state)